Windshield

 Installation

-Google maps slowly documents the entire planet and puts it publically on the internet.
-Though some countries still resist the service and do not allow google cars to make footage.
+Google Maps is slowly documenting the entire planet and making it publicly available online.
+However, some countries still resist the service and do not allow Google cars to capture footage.
 Germany is one of these countries.
-Ironically, roomba's have been accused to do the exact same thing.
-Only these robots would map out living rooms and layouts of houses and send the data to online systems.
-So both Google and Roomba's found themselves on equal grounds.
-This installation shows a digitally modified roomba, cleaning the outline borders of Google maps on a giant field of sand.
-Slowly, the countries that have fallen in control of Google, will show up on the pile of sand.
+Ironically, Roombas have been accused of doing something similar, mapping out the layouts of homes and sending the data to online systems.
+In this way, both Google and Roombas find themselves on similar ground.
+This installation features a digitally modified Roomba, cleaning the outline borders of Google Maps on a large field of sand.
+Slowly, the countries that have come under Google’s control will emerge on the sand.

 Radionocular